arazni/dudes-on-a-map/Dudes/README.md

 Outside of a **fight**, something you roll for.

 During a **fight**, usually something you roll for, but also some things that take a bit of time or effort like moving or interacting with something.

-## Chance x

-A status toggle that increases or decreases your likelihood of getting good **results** on rolls.
-Each roll mechanic will explain how positive **chance** benefits them and **negative** chance harms them.

-This should be relatively rare.

 ## Fight